osamasalem/osamasalem.github.io/content/blog/ownership.md

 - Shared ownership: If multiple objects need access, use `Arc<T>` or `Arc<RefCell<T>>`.
 - Cloning: `.clone()` gives you a copy (sometimes expensive, but valid).
 This doesn’t move the original, but in some cases that’s exactly what you want.

-## Break the safe and take his money
+## 1. Break the whole setup to get the child

 If you really want to extract a child, the simplest way is to destroy the parent.
-For example: to get the monitor, throw away the whole computer setup. consider this snippet
+For example: to get the monitor, throw away the whole computer setup. simple like that!! consider this snippet

 ```rust